AugustusKH/Richter-scRNA-seq-Meta-analysis/README.md

 ```
 ## Important packages

 We list the essential packages used in this study, along with the versions used, below.
+Additional packages used for the individual method are shown on `Session Information` at the end of the Quarto HTML reports.

 ## Publication article